Welcome to today's edition of the Rush 24-7 podcast.

 Where's the accountability in government?

-Because no private sector bogeyman is as unaccountable is as unaccountable as government.
+Because no private sector bogeyman is as unaccountable, is as unaccountable as government.

 There was no capitalism in Egypt and Greece.

-Uh Greece is just some socialist backwater, a swamp of lethargy, and Egypt was run by the Mubarak family as a private kleptocracy.
+And Egypt was run by the Mubarak family as a private kleptocracy.

-That was where capitalism started dancing uh to government interventions in the market, and nobody has been held accountable for that.
+That was where capitalism started dancing to government interventions in the market.

-Mark Stein Inforush, lots more straight ahead.
+Mark Stein, in for Rush, lots more straight ahead.

-That's uh that's great, isn't it?
+That's great, isn't it?

 That's terrific.

-Uh government workers, government workers.
+Government workers, government workers.

-From Ohio, the Associated Press, Columbus, Ohio, Ohio officials are investigating allegations that some county Medicaid workers by the way, uh that phrase right there is a good example of why this country's doomed, county Medicaid workers, that some county medicaid workers inappropriately advised men posing as Russian drug dealers on how to get government health care benefits.
+From Ohio, the Associated Press, Columbus, Ohio, Ohio officials are investigating allegations that some county Medicaid workers, by the way, that phrase right there is a good example of why this country's doomed.

-Uh conservative activist James O'Keefe posted undercover video on his website Monday suggesting workers in three counties helped the men after being told they were illegal immigrants whose young sisters performed sex acts for drug clients.
+Conservative activist James O'Keefe posted undercover video on his website Monday suggesting workers in three counties helped the men after being told they were illegal immigrants whose young sisters performed sex acts for drug clients.

 Okay, here's how it works if you're in Ohio.

-If you if you happen to be just on a uh driving through Ohio, you're on a little summer motoring vacation, just pull into a county Medicaid office.
+If you happen to be just on a driving through Ohio, you're on a little summer motoring vacation.

-Say you're an illegal immigrant whose sister perform whose underage sister performs sex acts for drug clients, and the county medicaid worker will say, Hey, no problem, we can still sign you up for Medicaid.
+Say you're an illegal immigrant whose sister performed whose underage sister performs sex acts for drug clients.

-Uh what's the big reaction from the Ohio Department of Job and Family Services?
+What's the big reaction from the Ohio Department of Job and Family Services?

 So it's not just troubling, not just troubling, it's quote, extremely troubling.